-There was a strange law in place in Iowa for a few years that really kept the industry from taking off.
+There was a strange law in place in Iowa for a few years that kept the industry from taking off.
 Now that sports bettors are free to sign up for new accounts at online sportsbooks, things have started to take off again.

-History Behind Legal Sports Betting in Iowa
+History Behind Legal Sports Betting

 Lawmakers in Iowa started to explore legal sports betting in early 2018, as they were hoping to have a bill in place that year.
 There was a provision in that first piece of legislation that would have allowed for sports betting to launch as soon as the federal ban was lifted.